 A good way to score your leads’ demographic information is on a scale from zero to 100.
 Zero implies you know nothing about who your lead is, or if they fit one of your buyer personas.
 We recommend setting the maximum score to 100, which indicates that the lead is an ideal fit.
 You may be asking, how do I know if the lead is an ideal fit?

 To answer that question, you should divide your demographic data into four categories: Critical, Important, Influencing, and Bad Fit.
 You should look at all the possible demographic information you are capturing (i.e. Job Title, Decision-Making Role, Industry, Company Size, Company Revenue, and Geographic Location) and determine which potential values fall under each of the four categories.

-Critical (10-15 Points) – Critical attributes are those that are exact fits with your buyer personas.
+Critical attributes are those that exactly fit with your buyer personas.
 For each critical attribute, you should increment the lead’s demographic score by 10-15 points.
 An example of how we use this at ORM is Chief Marketing Officer, Decision Maker, SaaS Technology Product, 1000 Employee Company, $500M in Revenue, and Headquartered in Texas. – Meet Marketing Mike.
 His demographic score is 72 (6 Critical Attributes x 12 Points).

 Demographic scoring is based on having relevant information on your leads.
 If your lead database does not contain these attributes, you need to start augmenting it.
 There are several a third-party services that will integrate directly with your Marketing Automation Platform.

 You are now ready to start scoring your leads’ demographic information.
 At ORM we specialize in marketing analytics to include lead demographic scoring and revenue attribution.
 If you have questions or have some ideas to discuss, please let us know at email@example.com.